askhatovich/put-in-pipe/docs/web_interface_api.md

 }
 ```

-The summary object is shared by all users (for the sender and recipient) with one exception: `transferred` is shared only with the sender.
+The summary object is shared by all users (for the sender and recipient).

 **Detailed description of fields**:

 - `session_id` - Session ID (identical to the creator's public ID);
-- `transferred` - The amount of data transferred in bytes (displayed only to the session creator).
+- `transferred` - The amount of data transferred in bytes.
 - `state` - Global session status
   - `expiration_in` - The number of seconds remaining before the session is deleted due to reaching the maximum lifetime (timeout);
   - `some_chunk_was_removed` - Whether at least one chunk was deleted.
 If true, new users cannot join such a session because some of the data is lost;